Demolished public housing projects in Atlanta: Bowen Homes (1964-2009)

 Bowen Homes was a large multifamily housing project built in northwest Atlanta in 1964.
 Named after John W. E. Bowen, Sr., it included 650 units in a sprawling complex of 104 yellow brick residence buildings, A.D.
 Williams elementary school, a library, and a day care center.
-Most inaugural residents were relocated from Buttermilk Bottom in the Old Fourth Ward.
+Many inaugural residents were relocated from Buttermilk Bottom in the Old Fourth Ward.
 Located on Bankhead Highway (since renamed Donald Lee Hollowell Parkway) just inside I-285, the site is now classified as part of the neighborhood of Brookview Heights.

 On October 13, 1980 a furnace boiler exploded at the day care center, killing four children and a teacher.
-Some residents initially claimed the blast was related to the Atlanta child murders of 1979–1981, but it turned out that the boiler's water had been drained for maintenance at the end of the previous heating season but had not been refilled.
-On October 13 the cool weather of autumn returned, the day care center requested that the heat be turned on, and maintenance staff relit the boiler, not realizing it was empty.
+Some residents initially claimed the blast was related to the Atlanta child murders of 1979–1981, but it turned out that the boiler's water had been drained for maintenance at the end of the previous heating season and not refilled.
+On October 13 the cool weather of autumn returned, the day care center requested that the heat be turned on, and maintenance staff relit the boiler not realizing it was empty.
 This caused a boiler explosion thirty minutes later.
 In 1982, the Atlanta Housing Authority (AHA) settled out-of-court for $800,000 with ten families seeking damages.

 Rapper Shawty Lo was raised in Bowen Homes.
 He created a mixtape called Bowen Homes Carlos dedicated to the housing project.
 Bowen Homes was also featured in rapper T.I.'s video What Up, What's Haapnin'.
 Other musical groups from Bowen Homes include Shop Boyz and Hood Rock.
 Boxer Evander Holyfield grew up in Bowen.

 Bowen Homes was rife with crime.
 Police reports show 168 violent crimes in the six months between June 2007 and January 2008, including five murders.
 It was the last large AHA housing project left when it was demolished in 2009.
 Its razing made Atlanta the first major municipality in the U.S.A. to do so, and its demolition brought the city's era of large multifamily housing projects to a close.